syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Node.md

 _Rotate Constraints-disabled_

-> Note: Node’s constraints property is manipulated by using bitwise operations.
+N> Node’s constraints property is manipulated by using bitwise operations.
 For more information about bitwise operations, see_ Bitwise Operations.